 ● Computational audio

 The HomePod mini is a smaller, cheaper, and spherical version of the HomePod smart speaker.
 It is priced to compete with the Amazon Echo and other, more inexpensive smart speakers.
-It launched in November 2020 and is available to the public.
+It launched in November 2020.

 While rumors had pointed to a HomePod mini since soon after the full-sized model's release, Apple finally announced it at its "Hi, Speed" virtual event on October 13, alongside the iPhone 12 series.